artmg/rclone/docs/content/drive.md

 ### Service Account support ###

+Best practice access management suggests the use of Service Accounts as an alternative to 'just give me your personal credentials'.
+You can limit what they can reach, and use different ones for different situations, making it easier to securely control your data than if you simply use your regular login.

+#### Use cases ####

+With an Organisation using Google Workspaces (formerly Apps or GSuite) the Service Account can be granted Domain wide Delegation, not limiting it to a specified user account

+In the configuration steps below we will show how the Google Admin for the organisation with the domain **example.com** can store data on an individual member's Drive account with the username **foo@example.com**.

+For an individual with a regular Gmail account, the Service Account can be granted access using the normal Drive Sharing features.
+If you want to allow access to your whole Drive in a Gmail account, you might be better off using the [Making your own client_id](#making-your-own-client-id) method at the end of this page.

-You can set up rclone with Google Drive in an unattended mode, i.e. not tied to a specific end-user Google account.
-This is useful when you want to synchronise files onto machines that don't have actively logged-in users, for example build machines.
+These techniques are especially useful if you want to set up rclone with Google Drive in an unattended mode for instance to synchronise files onto machines that don't have actively logged-in users, such as build machines.

+#### Accessing with rclone ####

 To use a Service Account instead of OAuth2 token flow, enter the path to your Service Account credentials at the `service_account_file`